JAndritsch/redux/docs/recipes/Optimization.md

 ## Use `initialProps` when possible

-You are probably familiar with mapStateToProps when connecting a component to your Redux state.
-In a simple Todo application, you may have a component connected to state via the following code:
+You are probably familiar with `mapStateToProps` when connecting a component to your Redux state.
+In a simple todo application, you may have a component connected to state via the following code:

 ```js
 class TodoItem extends React.Component {}